bridieotoole/codewords/week_11/readme.md

   }
 }
 ```

+![big mess example](bigmess.jpg)
 Along the way, I STRUGGLED big time to some how make effective changes to my code... incoming 'big mess'.
-![big mess example](bigmess.jpg)
+So I finally decided after reading (and re-reading) Karen and Andy's email advising us, if we hadn't achieved all of our hopes and dreams, to roll it back to a version that works.

+During class today Andy gave me some great ideas to incorperate some beautiful music paired with the appearing words, so my hunt began...
+I stumbled into a classical playlist at the bottom of my music library and found some Bach.
+What's more beautiful and timeless?

 <a href='https://bridieotoole.github.io/codewords/week_10/'> <-- Last Week/Noto Type </a> | <a href='https://bridieotoole.github.io/codewords/week_12/'> Next Week/Lost In Time --> </a>